okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 1. Click **Edit** on the Custom Authorization Server that you selected.
 1. From the **Issuer** drop-down box, select the custom URL and click **Save**.

-Additionally, you might want to change the issuer for your OpenID Connect apps that are using the Org authorization server.
+Additionally, you may want to change the issuer for your OpenID Connect apps that are using the org authorization server.

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Click the OpenID Connect app that you want to update.